- All passes

 Opening hours may vary when the cathedral is holding special services or events.
 Please check the St Paul's Cathedral calendar for details.

-The cathedral is only open for worship on Sundays.
+The cathedral is not open for sightseeing on Sundays, but the shop remains open.

 How it works